marmelab/react-admin/docs/useListController.md

 };
 ```

-## Controlling Access To The List
+## Access Control

-Should your authProvider implements the [`canAccess` method](./AuthProviderWriting.md#canaccess), the `useListController` hook will call it with the resource name to ensure users cannot access data they're no allowed to see.
+Should your authProvider implement the [`canAccess` method](./AuthProviderWriting.md#canaccess), the `useListController` hook will call it with the resource name to determine if the current user can access data from the current resource.

     For instance, given the following code:

 ```tsx
 import { useState } from 'react';